‘Shahs Of Sunset’ GG Ends Marriage Of One Month

 The couple tied the knot in January, when the Shahs of Sunset says they did it on a whim.

 “January 25, 2017 We walked into a courthouse just to see what type of paperwork is needed for getting married.
-They sarcastically told us there’s a small chapel we could go to and do it right then,” she explained in an Instagram that has since been removed, “An hour later, we walked out of that chapel as husband & wife.
-We clearly weren’t dressed for it and I couldn’t stop laughing from shock … but f–k it … we’re not like ordinary people.”
+They sarcastically told us there’s a small chapel we could go to and do it right then,” she explained in an Instagram post that has since been removed, “An hour later, we walked out of that chapel as husband & wife.
+We clearly weren’t dressed for it and I couldn’t stop laughing from shock … but f**k it … we’re not like ordinary people.”

 Shahs of Sunset Stars React to GG's Shocking Split News: "I Hope They Find Peace" https://t.co/Q584yR4qTm pic.twitter.com/DD3mU9cwWz